 How often will the database be updated?

-The database is updated monthly.
+The database is updated quarterly.
 To receive email notifications of database additions, you can sign up for the database notifications email list on this page.

 How do I submit a missing citation?